Tiny Solar House by IAAC the Fab Lab Project

 FabLabHouse Resumen Proceso de Construccion from ON i ON comunicacion on Vimeo.

-If you enjoyed this post “Like” it on Facebook or share it using the buttons below and talking about it in the comments.
+If you enjoyed this post please “Like” it on Facebook or share it using the buttons below and talking about it in the comments.
 Thank you.

 Too cool!